ubuntu-mate/ubuntu-mate.org/blog/20171019-ubuntu-mate-artful-final-release.md

 # What changed since the Ubuntu MATE 17.04 final release?

-We've really been burning the midnight oil for the last four months.
+We've really been burning the midnight oil for the last six months.
 This is what has been updated or added.

 ## Panel Layouts